elasticio/dictionary-component/README.md

 ```
 will provide a failed result.

-The CSV can only be a maximum of 5kB, and if it contains any duplicate values in a given column, it will fail validation.
+The CSV can only be a maximum of 5kB.

 ## Triggers
 None yet.